 Time: 6:00–7:30 PM

-Templates, talking points, and email addresses will be provided on-site—so you’ll leave the meeting having taken meaningful action to keep our Crystal Coast beaches accessible for everyone.
+Templates, talking points, and email addresses will be provided on-site so you’ll leave the meeting having taken impactful action for clean water and a healthier future for the Crystal Coast.

 RSVP here to receive the discussion guide, location details, and our one-page action brief.
 Bring a friend!